OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Orestia.md

 The political divide within the monarchy has also seeped into everyday life.
 Town squares and markets buzz with debates over the kingdom’s future, with loyalties to New Birania or Mesokini shaping social interactions and even friendships.
 This tension is most palpable in the kingdom’s larger settlements, where public forums often devolve into heated arguments.

-Religion in Orestia is predominantly tied to the worship of Statera and the Church of Statera, but with a uniquely local twist.
+Religion in Orestia is predominantly tied to the worship of Statera and the [[Church of Statera]], but with a uniquely local twist.
 The Arteria River and Mesoramus Range are often venerated as sacred manifestations of balance and life.
 Small shrines dot the countryside, dedicated to these natural landmarks and the gods believed to guide them.
 In recent years, however, whispers of older, more regional deities have begun to resurface, particularly in the isolated corners of the kingdom.

 ### 7. **Military**

-Orestia’s military is a shadow of its former strength, having suffered devastating losses during the Schism Wars.
+Orestia’s military is a shadow of its former strength, having suffered devastating losses during the [[Schism Wars]].
 Once a proud and formidable force, the kingdom’s army has dwindled to a modest contingent that struggles to maintain order within its borders.

 The majority of Orestia’s remaining forces are now concentrated along the southeastern boundaries, where they face the constant threat posed by the bandit-infested Collis Brigantium.
 These troops are primarily engaged in skirmishes to protect bordering villages and prevent the bandits from gaining a foothold deeper into Orestian territory.
 Despite their best efforts, the sheer number of bandits and the challenging terrain often leave the soldiers stretched thin.